Waidhofen an der Ybbs

 Waidhofen an der Ybbs (/de-AT/, lit.
 'Waidhofen on the Ybbs') is a statutory city (Statutarstadt) in the Austrian state of Lower Austria.
-The city had a population of 11,662 as of the 2001 census and an area of 131.56 km².
+The city had a population of 11,662 as of the 2001 census and an area of 131.56 km^{2}.
 It was first mentioned in 1186 and has been the economic centre of the Ybbstal region since the 14th century.

 Sites and attractions

 Innenstadt: Waidhofen's Old City has many late medieval houses and public buildings enclosed within the old city walls.
 Several Gothic courtyards and arcades are still present, as are many renovated facades in the Biedermeier, Neo-Renaissance and Neo-Baroque styles.